 Bilateral Economic Relations

 Since 2011, the Haitian Government has emphasized encouraging foreign investment and developing private-led market-based economic growth.
 Haiti encourages the inflow of new capital and technological innovations and has stated a commitment to improve the business environment and attract foreign investors.
 Its Center of Investment Facilitation (CFI) aims to facilitate and promote investment in the local economy by reducing administrative delays, streamlining the creation of enterprises, and facilitating the provision of inducements.
 Private investment set a ten-year high in 2013, outpacing foreign assistance spending in Haiti by more than 100 percent.
+However, overall costs to start a new business in Haiti remain high and access to credit as well as structures for investor protection are still insufficient.
 The United States and Haiti have a bilateral agreement on investment guarantees that permits the U.S. Overseas Private Investment Corporation to offer programs in Haiti.

 The United States is Haiti's largest trading partner.
 A growing number of U.S. firms have operations in Haiti, including commercial banks, airlines, oil and agribusiness companies, and U.S.-owned assembly plants.
 Opportunities for U.S. businesses in Haiti include light manufacturing, in particular textile and clothing production; the development and trade of raw and processed agricultural products; medical supplies and equipment; building and modernizing Haiti's infrastructure; developing tourism and allied sectors such as arts and crafts; and improving capacity in waste disposal, transportation, energy, telecommunications, and export assembly operations.